lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

 .. _using-automount-folder:

-Configuring a compute session environment using an automount folder
+Configure a compute session environment using an automount folder
 -------------------------------------------------------------------

 Sometimes you need a new program or library that is not pre-installed in a